FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Introduction

-To address this challenge, the concept of Federated Graph Learning (FGL) has emerged, which integrates federated learning (FL) with graph learning.
+To address this challenge, the concept of Federated Graph Learning (FGL) has emerged, which seamlessly integrates federated learning (FL) with graph learning.
 FGL enables collaborative model training among distributed graph data holders without requiring raw data exchange, thereby preserving privacy.
-In FGL, graph data is typically partitioned into local subgraphs held by different clients, such as transportation subnet works \citep{zhang2021traffic,li2021spatial}, social communities \citep{guo2020deep}, or financial chains \citep{yang2021financial}.
-A key challenge for FGL is subgraph heterogeneity, which refers to the significant divergence in label distributions and graph structures—driven by strong node dependencies—across clients\citep{baek2023personalized,xie2021federated}, thereby undermining cross-client model generalization.
+By facilitating collaborative learning across isolated data silos, FGL provides a robust computational framework to fuse localized structural information into global knowledge-based systems.
+In FGL, graph data is typically partitioned into local subgraphs held by different clients, such as transportation subnetworks~\cite{zhang2021traffic,li2021spatial}, social communities~\cite{guo2020deep}, or financial chains~\cite{yang2021financial}.
+A key challenge for FGL is subgraph heterogeneity, which refers to the significant divergence in label distributions and graph structures across clients due to strong node dependencies\cite{baek2023personalized,xie2021federated}, consequently undermining cross-client model generalization.
 To mitigate the impact of subgraph heterogeneity, recent studies in FGL have begun to explicitly account for the unique structural and distributional characteristics of graph data.
-For example, several works incorporate topology-aware designs to capture local graph semantics \citep{zhang2021subgraph,li2024FedGTA}, while others explore personalized modeling or representation-level adaptation to better handle client-specific variations \citep{tan2022fedproto,baek2023personalized,li2024adafgl}.
+For example, several works incorporate topology-aware designs to capture local graph semantics~\cite{zhang2021subgraph,li2024FedGTA}, while others explore personalized modeling or representation-level adaptation to better handle client-specific variations~\cite{tan2022fedproto,baek2023personalized,li2024adafgl}.

-Despite their effectiveness, these methods are still primarily designed under synchronous training protocols, which pose significant bottlenecks to efficiency in practical settings \citep{jiang2022pisces}.
-Consequently, current FGL research continues to face two major limitations.
+Despite their effectiveness, these methods are still primarily designed under synchronous training protocols, which introduce significant bottlenecks regarding computational and communication efficiency in practical settings~\cite{jiang2022pisces}.
+Consequently, current FGL research faces two major limitations.